Long jump: Assisted marks

-Kareem Streete-Thompson jumped 8.64 (+3.5) in Knoxville, Tennessee on 18 June 1994.

-Mike Conley jumped 8.63 (+3.9) in Eugene, Oregon on 20 June 1986.

-Jeff Henderson jumped 8.59 (+2.9) in Eugene, Oregon on 3 July 2016.

-Jason Grimes jumped 8.57 (+5.2) in Durham, North Carolina on 27 June 1982.

-Kevin Dilworth jumped 8.53 (+4.9) in Fort-de-France, Martinique on 27 April 2002.

-Ignisious Gaisah jumped 8.51 (+3.7) in Bambous, Mauritius on 9 August 2006.

-Women (outdoor)
+Women

+Key

+Tables show data for two definitions of "Top 25" - the top 25 distances and the top 25 athletes:

 Assisted marks

 Any performance with a following wind of more than 2.0 metres per second is not counted for record purposes.
-Below is a list of wind-assisted jumps (equal or superior to 7.16 m).
-Only best assisted mark that is superior to legal best is shown:
+Below is a list of wind-assisted jumps (equal or superior to 7.17 m).
+Only the best assisted mark that is superior to the legal best is shown: